Cardigan, Ceredigion: Toponymy

 Cardigan is an anglicisation of the Welsh Ceredigion ("Ceredig's land"), the surrounding territory its Norman castle once controlled.
 Ceredig was supposedly one of the sons of Cunedda Wledig, who Welsh legend records invaded from the north to recover lands in Roman Britain from invading Irishmen in late antiquity.

 The Welsh name Aberteifi refers to its position by the mouth (aber) of the River Teifi.

 History

 Roman Britain

-The nearest known Roman forts were at Loventium and Bremia at the gold mines near Llanio above the River Teifi on the Sarn Helen road.
+The nearest known Roman fort is Bremia at the gold mines near Llanio above the River Teifi on the Sarn Helen road.